Are you scared or excited of forthcoming groundbreaking innovations?

 The reason was I was scared of bad results.

-I wasn’t making decisions of those actions whose results were far from reality at the moment.
+I wasn’t making decisions of those actions whose results were far from reality.

-Similarly, many years ago, I restricted all kinds of sugar products in my diet because I was almost pre-dibetic and my family history wasn’t great.
+Many years ago, I restricted all kinds of sugar products in my diet because I was almost prediabetic and my family history wasn’t great.

-I don’t know how I came back to eating normal sugar products again after beating my pre-dibetic status.
+I don’t know how I came back to eating normal sugar products again after beating my prediabetic status.

 I’m still eating sugar products as a normal kid.

-At one point, I was so bad and negligent to know about my body, I simply used to ignore it thinking that there are more important things to do rather than go to my primary care physician’s regular check up blood report.
+At one point, I was so bad and negligent to know about my body, I simply used to ignore it thinking that there are more important things to do rather than go to my primary care physician’s regular check up.

-I never even tried to know what those numbers are and what they are referring to me.
+I never even tried to know what those numbers are on the lab report and what they are referring to me.

 To be honest, I never reviewed my lab results seriously in any physicals until my doctor indicated some alarms in my report.

-The problem is I used to memorize a lot of biochemical data when I was in school and college but I never tried to understand my own internal biochemical data after graduating from college.
+The problem is I used to memorize a lot of biochemical data when I was in school and college but I never tried to understand my own body biochemical data.

 Body gives a lot of information but we never try to learn what the body is asking for.